-The NSF-NIH Survey of Graduate Students and Postdoctorates in Science and Engineering (GSS) is an annual survey of all academic institutions in the United States granting research-based master's degrees or doctorates in science, engineering, or selected health (SEH) fields.
+The Survey of Graduate Students and Postdoctorates in Science and Engineering (GSS)—sponsored by the National Science Foundation (NSF) and the National Institutes of Health (NIH)—is an annual survey of all academic institutions in the United States granting research-based master’s degrees or doctorates in science, engineering, or selected health (SEH) fields.
 The GSS provides data on the number and characteristics of graduate students, postdoctoral (postdoc) appointees, and doctorate-holding nonfaculty researchers in SEH fields.
 NSF uses the results of this survey to assess shifts in graduate enrollment and postdoc appointments and trends in financial support.

 NSF distributes the GSS to coordinators at eligible institutions.
 From each eligible institution, data are collected separately for each SEH unit (academic departments, programs, research centers, or health care facilities).
 Coordinators may choose to respond to the GSS or to delegate data collection activities to respondents in these units or to other institutional personnel, as needed.

 Count data are available for the following groups, by the following characteristics:

 The following information is available for academic institutions:

 The following information is available at the school level:

 The following information is available at the unit level:

 For 2012, the GSS target population was all academic institutions in the United States and its territories (Guam and Puerto Rico) that grant research-based master’s degrees or doctorates in SEH fields as of fall 2012.
 This includes data for branch campuses, affiliated research centers and health facilities, and separately organized components, such as medical or dental schools, schools of nursing, and schools of public health.